Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Skirt Another Park and Municipal Swimming Pool in Sigüeiro on day seven of the English WaySkirt Another Park and Municipal Swimming Pool

-...until it brings you out into the center of town at this plaza, below.
+... then a left turn onto a street, until it brings you out into the center of town at this plaza, below.
 Here is where we found Rich waiting for us, just as he promised at the first available café, both backpacks by his side.
 We took a long break here, as we watched one pilgrim after another stumble exhausted into town and sit down here to join us in celebrating our arrival on this torrid day.

 Café Bar Anbore in Sigüeiro on day seven of the English WayCafé Bar Anbore in Sigüeiro

 The nice breakfast the next day included lots of fresh fruit, juice, cake, toast, jam and coffee, in the self-serve style at whatever time you desired.
 This was my kind of Camino breakfast.
+There is also a washer and dryer here and the hospitalera will do your laundry for you for an added charge.

 For us, the icing on the cake for our day seven was dinner at the Restaurante Cortés.
 I have eaten here on my prior Camino and I was happy to note that the food is still amazing.
 You can get food anytime at the bar, and in the dining room during mealtimes.
 Click on the link for their Facebook page for more information.
 The restaurant is on the main street of Sigüeiro, the Avenida Grabanxa.